marc0797/Master-thesis/experiments/instructions.md

 ## Matlab Notebooks

-1. Open the `Matlab Notebooks` folder.
+1. Open the `matlab-notebooks` folder.
 2. Ensure that you have MATLAB installed on your system.
 3. Run the MATLAB notebooks in the specified order, as mentioned in the experiment documentation.
 4. Make sure to provide the required input data or modify the notebook parameters as needed.